jeremymfreeman/EndlessEclipse/README.md

-# Visual Game Design – Roguelike Survival Game
+# Endless Eclipse – Roguelike Survival Game

 ## Overview
 This project was created as part of **Engineering 101 (Freshman Year Project)** at California Baptist University.